 Sherwood Forest is home to some very special and iconic species that are characteristic of the area’s unique combination of habitats, and which occur in few other places around the UK.

-This project will engage local people in finding out more about these species, widening understanding of where they are and taking positive action to protect them.
+Our project engaged local people in finding out more about these species, widening understanding of where they are and taking positive action to protect them.

-We will deliver a range of events to improve knowledge of species identification, field survey methodology and recording, then organise surveys to be carried out by trained volunteers and supported by skilled ecologists.
-The results of the surveys will help us make landscape improvements.
+We delivered a range of events to improve knowledge of species identification, field survey methodology and recording, and organised surveys carried out by trained volunteers and supported by skilled ecologists.
+The results of the surveys helped us to make landscape improvements.

 Sherwood’s Landscape of Trees and Hedges